Defending California Residents Against DUI Charges

 In Riverside County, a person charged with a DUI may face the following consequences:

-• License Suspension: A person who has been arrested for a DUI may have their driver’s licenses suspended by the California Department of Motor Vehicles (DMV) from anywhere to a few months to several years.
-You have the right to an administrative hearing with the DMV within 10 days of receiving a suspension order.
-We can help you prepare and represent you during such proceedings.
+- License Suspension: A person who has been arrested for a DUI may have their driver’s license suspended by the California Department of Motor Vehicles (DMV).
+This suspension may last from a few months to several years.
+He or she has the right to an administrative hearing with the DMV within 10 days of receiving a suspension order.
+We can help prepare and represent such a person during these proceedings.

-• Felony DUI: Generally, a DUI is considered a misdemeanor under California law.
+- Felony DUI: Generally, a DUI is considered a misdemeanor under California law.
 However, if a person kills or seriously injures another person as a result of committing a DUI, they may face felony charges.
-As a result, a person can face thousands of dollars in fines as well as a prison sentence between 16 months and 16 years.
+As a result, a person can face thousands of dollars in fines.
+As well, he or she may face a prison sentence between 16 months and 16 years.

 First DUI in Riverside County

 Should you get a lawyer for a first DUI?
-Yes, even if it’s only our first DUI, you are still likely facing misdemeanor DUI charges.
+Yes, even if it’s only your first DUI, you will still likely face misdemeanor DUI charges.

-The penalties for a first DUI in California include possible jail time, up to 5 years of probation, up to $1,000 in fines, DUI school, license suspension for 6 months, and an ignition interlock device.
-Hiring a DUI lawyer in Riverside County can help you reduce your first DUI charges or even get them dismissed altogether
+The penalties for a first DUI in California include possible jail time, up to 5 years of probation, and up to $1,000 in fines.
+They also involve DUI school, license suspension for 6 months, and an ignition interlock device.
+By hiring a DUI lawyer in Riverside County, you can reduce your charges or even get them dismissed altogether.

 Second DUI in Riverside County

-For a second DUI conviction in 10 years, you could face no less than 96 hours in jail, up to 30 months of DUI school, fines of up to $2,000, license suspension for 1 year, and an ignition interlock device.
+For a second DUI conviction in 10 years, you could face no less than 96 hours in jail and up to 30 months of DUI school.
+You could also face fines of up to $2,000, license suspension for 1 year, and an ignition interlock device.

 Felony DUI in Riverside County